 If you know that you’re going to create lots of infographics, the subscription model might work out better in the long run, especially if you want access to premium graphics and fonts.
 You’ll have to run the numbers to decide for yourself.

 Keep in mind that you can usually cancel a subscription at any time.
 Research the infographics maker first to make sure other users have liked it.
-Avoid creators that have lots of complaints associated with them, especially when it comes to billing.
+Avoid an infographic maker that has lots of complaints associated with them, especially when it comes to billing.

 Many infographics perform very well online despite their simplicity.
 The data captivates the target audience, so viewers look beyond the minimalist design.